 Many years later, when the castle was demolished during the Civil War, they broke through the wall which concealed the evil crime of the monstrous Lord Hubert – and there they discovered the mortal remains of William Lindfield.

 These then are the essential details of the Bramber Castle legend.
 Unfortunately, Erredge’s account of events appears to be the only source of the story, and since he gives no references, there is no direct way of checking the evidence.
-Stanford Smith has attempted to identify William on his family tree, which is shown below, but this is only supposition – we must have some documentary proof to corroborate the story.
+Stanford Smith attempted to identify William, which is shown below in a short family tree he sketched in one of his letters, and he believed he was probably descended from the eldest (Surrey) line of the family.
+This is only guesswork, of course, and we have no documentary proof to corroborate the story.

 If there is anyone reading this who would like to pursue these matters further, then please get in touch.
 It would be a great achievement to authenticate the legend; on the other hand, if there is no proof that the events described ever took place, it is just as important that we should know the truth.